allaydesai/Behavioral-Cloning/writeup_template.md

 If I found the model to be overfitting, I added more regularization and if I found it to be underfitting I added more data where the model tends to fail.

 The plot above shows that the model is a good fit for the data.
+As it can be seen for the data I didnt need to run the model for 12 epochs.
+The model really stopped learning after the first 3-4 epochs.
+Since I used the checkpoint callback I know I got the best model.

 Next, using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing